‘General Hospital’ Spoilers: Kristina Reappears & Has A Sisterly Chat With Molly

 According to General Hospital spoilers by Soap Central, Molly is expected to confide in her older sister.
-The spoilers don’t go into any detail on what that could be, but that certainly hints that she will be letting Kristina in on her little secret involving Brando Corbin.
+The spoilers don’t go into any detail on what that could be about, but it certainly hints that she will be letting Kristina in on her little secret involving Brando Corbin.
 The twosome spent the night together when Molly thought that TJ had deserted her after he proposed to her.
-Once she found out the truth that TJ had been kidnapped and was in bad shape at the hospital, she booked out quickly to see him leaving Corbin behind.
+Once she found out that TJ had been kidnapped and was in bad shape at the hospital, she booked out quickly to see him, leaving Corbin behind.

 How will Kristina react if Molly should confess to cheating on TJ?
 This isn’t like Molly to do something like that.
-TJ has been her only love since they were teens, so she hasn’t had any experience to life without him.
+TJ has been her only love since they were teens, so she hasn’t had any experience of a life without him.
 The one night with Brando was totally unexpected.

 Now that Molly is back with TJ, she is determined to keep her secret from him.
 However, Brando can’t seem to get Molly out of his mind.
-He is obviously smitten with her and he may not be able to let it go.
+He is obviously smitten with her, and he may not be able to let her go.

 Cyrus kept his end of the bargain… but what condition is TJ in after his ordeal? @haleypullos